2026 Beninese presidential election: 2025 coup attempt

+Post-coup arrests and reactions

+Following the coup attempt, the Beninese government initiated a series of arrests and issued warrants for individuals suspected of involvement or support.
+On 15 December, at least 30 suspects appeared before the Special Criminal Court (CRIET).
+Among those detained were high-profile figures including Candide Azannaï, head of the Restaurer l'Espoir (Restore Hope) party, on 12 December, and Chabi Yayi, son of former president Thomas Boni Yayi, who was arrested at his residence on 14 December for his alleged role in the coup attempt.

+Kémi Séba, a candidate in the 2026 presidential election and pro-AES and pro-Russian blogger, expressed his support for the coup while it was ongoing.
+Other pro-AES social media accounts posted claims heralding the coup's success as soon as news broke.
+Séba's support of the coup, along with similar support statements from Sabi Korogone, would result in an arrest warrant for both people being issued by Benin's government.

+The Democrats condemned the coup and released a statement supporting the Beninese government.
+Boni Yayi himself released a statement in support of the government on 7 December, expressing solidarity with Talon.
+The Islamic Union of Benin released a similar statement.
+The Cowry Forces for an Emerging Benin (FCBE) political party also condemned the coup attempt and released a statement in support of the government.
+Former president Nicéphore Soglo also released a statement supporting the government.

 Electoral system

-The president of Benin is elected by a two-round system to a five-year term.
+After a constitutional amendment in 2025, the president of Benin is now elected by a two-round system to a seven-year term.
 If no candidate receives a majority of the vote in the first round, the top-two candidates compete in a second round organized within fifteen days of the first round.
-Presidents are limited to two terms, even if they are non-successive.
-After a constitutional amendment adopted in November 2019, each presidential candidate has to run with a vice-presidential running mate.
-This running mate also has a five-year term and is charged with completing the president's term in case of impeachment or other impediment.
+Presidents are limited to two terms, even if they are not consecutive.
+Since a constitutional amendment adopted in November 2019, each presidential candidate has to run with a vice-presidential running mate.
+This running mate also has a seven-year term following the 2025 amendment and is charged with completing the president's term in case of impeachment or other impediment.

-Candidates for the presidency have to be a Beninese citizen, either by birth or from having lived in Benin for the past ten years, be of "good character and great probity", have all their civil and political rights, be between the ages of 40 and 70, and submit to a physical and mental assessment by three doctors sworn in by the Constitutional Court.
-A 2019 constitutional amendment also requires candidates to be nominated by no less than 10% of the total of Members of Parliament and Mayors, or about 16 officials.
+Candidates for the presidency have to be a Beninese citizen, either by birth or by having lived in Benin for the past ten years, be of "good character and great probity", have all their civil and political rights, be between 40 and 70 years of age, and submit to a physical and mental assessment by three doctors sworn in by the Constitutional Court.
+A 2019 constitutional amendment also requires candidates to be nominated by no less than 10% of the total of members of parliament and mayors, approximately 16 officials.
+A 2024 amendment later increased the combined endorsement of all MPs and mayors to 15%, equivalent to 28 elected officials as of 2026.
+In 2026, the nomination fee for a candidate was the equivalent of about £328,000 (approximately 250 million West African CFA francs).